FeezyHendrix/Insta-mass-account-creator/README.md

 Create a new virtual env

 - Requirements:<br>
-  - pip install -r requirements.txt
+  - run `pip install -r requirements.txt`
   - create a new firebase account <br>
   - got to databases <br>
   - click on rules <br>